nelsonjchen/github-wiki-see-rs/README.md

 It is designed to run ondemand as a Docker application on a service such as [Google Cloud Run][gcr].
 Uptime and latency are important so that the service appears on search engines and gets a high ranking.

-301/302s are intentially **not** used as to not give search engines the impression that the page is a redirect and to ignore the content.
+301/302s are intentionally **not** used as to not give search engines the impression that the page is a redirect and to ignore the content.
 Humans should see it as a redirect; the robots should not.

 All links rendered in the tool going outside of GitHub are tagged with `rel="nofollow ugc"` to prevent ranking